 Being in the forefront of Alabama public libraries for technology, public service, and fiscal management, CCPLS was recognized for excellence and for achievement of public library standards on the basic level by the Alabama Public Library Service and the Alabama Library Association in 2002.
 The Library’s commitment to efficient, effective, progressive management and to public service is known both at home and across the southeast: CCPLS employees are regularly called to consult with other city and county departments on their informational needs and fiscal operations.
 CCPLS library staff are regularly called on by other libraries and local and state government outside of Cullman County to provide consultative services, and CCPLS employees regularly serve professionally on local, state and national committees guiding library science and public service organization management.
 Examples of this outreach include management consulting services provided to the Oneonta, Arab, Blountsville, Addison, Florence-Lauderdale County, Athens-Limestone County, and the Cook Memorial Library (Illinois), technology consulting provided to over 30 libraries in the state, and facility consultation provided to the Town of Florala, Alabama, the City of Memphis, Tennessee, and other communities.
 Clearly, CCPLS is a leader in providing quality public service and this leadership is recognized across the state and across the southeast.

 The Cullman County Public Library System outgrew it's central (Cullman) facility as early as 1978 and is critical need of a new Main Library in the downtown Cullman area.
 Land was purchased during the administration of County Commission Chairman George Spear in 1998 at the corner of St. Joseph Drive and Cleveland Avenue for the new library.
-This new facility, in addition to serving as headquarters for all libraries, would provide large meeting rooms, a children's library, extensive computer facilities, a bookstore, adult education center and over 200 reader seats.
-Branch libraries are also needed in the Eastern, Western and Southern Divisions of the county.
-Land has been acquired and plans are complete for a regional library at Fairview to serve the needs of Eastern Cullman County.
-This same floor plan can be used at the other two regional libraries.
-As of March 2004, funding has not been provided to move forward with construction.
+This land was later used by the County to construct the Department of Human Resources building.